WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-<span class="tutorialStep"></span> Switch to the graph diagram window and refresh it to confirm that the `team` area is now indexed by names instead of integers:
+<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to confirm that the `team` area is now indexed by names instead of integers:

 <div class="sideBySide">
   <figure>